-The shingles vaccine protects against herpes zoster, more commonly referred to as shingles.
-Shingles are caused by the varicella zoster virus, which also causes chickenpox.
-The vaccine contains a weakened form of the virus that does not cause disease.
-The vaccine is approved by Health Canada.
+There are 2 vaccines, Shingrix® and Zostavax® II, that protect against shingles.
+Shingles is caused by the varicella zoster virus, which also causes chickenpox.
+Zostavax® II contains a weakened form of the virus while Shingrix® contains only a part of the virus.
+The vaccines are approved by Health Canada.

 Who should get the shingles vaccine?

 Shingrix® is recommended for adults 50 years of age and older.
 This includes those who have had shingles or received Zostavax® II.
 You should wait at least 1 year before getting Shingrix® if you had shingles or received Zostavax® II.

 Zostavax® II may be given to adults 50 years of age and older who cannot get Shingrix® due to a life-threatening reaction to a previous dose of the vaccine or to any part of the vaccine.

 You can buy the shingles vaccine at most pharmacies and travel clinics.
 Shingrix® is given as a series of 2 doses, 2 to 6 months apart, and costs about $150/dose.
 Zostavax® II is given as 1 dose and costs about $200.
 Some health insurance plans may cover the cost of the vaccine; check with your provider.